schufo/plla-tisvs/README.md

 # Phoneme Level Lyrics Alignment and Text-Informed Singing Voice Separation

-This is the code for "Phoneme Level Lyrics Alignment and Text-Informed Singing Voice Separation"

 We are working on releasing the Python source code, but choose not to make it publicly available while the paper is under review.

 # Acknowledgment